NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 ———

 We noted a cross-like shape just to the west of the panel with the three images.
-It is perhaps a simple drawing of Animikii (The Thunderbird) or of the symbol the strange newcomers to the land, especially the men in black robes, seemed to attach much power to.
+It is perhaps a simple drawing of Animikii (The Thunderbird) or of the symbol that the strange newcomers to the land, especially the men in black robes, seemed to attach much power to.

 The image below is from the west end of the Anishinaabe world – a pictograph on the Bloodvein River in Manitoba with similar cross or thunderbird paintings.